 “the word of God came to John.”
+The text does not tell us how long John had been preaching before Jesus started his ministry.
 Luke 3:1-2 could be taken as a simple chronological reference, that John started to minister when Tiberius was emperor, Pontius Pilate was governor, Herod Antipas, Philip, and Lysanias were tetrarchs, and Annas and Caiaphas were sharing the power of the High Priesthood.
 However, there is quite likely a deeper meaning as well.
 The above-mentioned men were the world’s power structure over the people of God in the tribal area of Israel that God gave to Israel in Joshua’s time.
 As we know from history, those top men were interested in themselves and their own power and prestige, and knew or cared little about God and the things of God.
 That, however, did not keep God from working powerfully.
 God works in spite of the world’s unhelpfulness.
-God’s word came to John, who began to rock the Jewish world from the inside out, and only months later it would come to the Messiah himself, who would change the world.
+God’s word came to John, who began to rock the Jewish world from the inside out, and soon after it would come to the Messiah himself, who would change the world.

 There is research that indicates that Hebrew was spoken in the first century more than was believed in the past, and this has led a few scholars to conclude that the original texts of the New Testament were written in Hebrew or Aramaic.
 The argument is that the texts were written by Jews for Jews, and thus would have not been written in Greek but in a native Jewish tongue.
 However, that misses the point.
 The focus of the New Testament documents was the Christian Church.
 They were not written in Israel and they were not written exclusively to the Jews.